 - If there are three or more total dependents, they will receive $320,000, evenly divided between the total dependents.

 Death benefits are paid at the deceased employee’s temporary disability rate – that is, two-thirds of their pre-injury average weekly earnings – until the total benefit is exhausted.
 Note that death benefits are distinct from any temporary or permanent disability benefits the deceased worker received (that is, if they were hurt in an accident, died some time later, and received disability benefits in the intervening time).

 A compassionate workers’ compensation attorney can help your family

 Talking to a lawyer isn’t an obligation to hire; it’s a chance to explain your situation and learn more about your legal rights and options.
+Our legal team can assist in securing a worker‘s compensation settlement and support you during this difficult time.
 If you’ve lost a loved one in an on-the-job injury, schedule your free case review with an experienced, compassionate San Diego workers’ compensation lawyer.